trudo-king/trudomodel/README.md

 7. Orbit Control – Orbit Controls allow the camera to orbit around a target.
 To use this, as with all files in the directory, we included the file separately in our HTML.

+## Technology
+1. JavaScript   -  Client side Scripting
+2. Threejs       -   3D Animations
+3. HTML          -   Front End
+4. CSS              -   Front End
+5. Bootstrap   -   For making it Responsive

+## User Interface
+The user interface of apps are important because that is how people interact with your product to achieve their needs and goals.
+Functionality and good visuals are important in establishing your brand and relationship with customers.
+A good UI makes it easier for your target audience to clearly see what your product is.
+In our project we did the following things to make our UI better.
+Firstly we created a 3D plane then with the use of BoxBufferGeometry we made a triangular shape on a triangular plane.
+Then added it to the scene.
+For making the background more attractive we put skybox in it to make it look like a sky.
+We integrated a 3D dice in it.
+We had 3 Avatars that work as players in this game so to make them them look more attractive we set different colors of them and different positions.
+The camera plays a very important role in this so to make it exact we set different camera coordinates.
+We also used LookAt which rotates the object to face a point in world space.
+All the coordinates of dice, avatar, box, scene, camera and triangle are fixed because they all are dependent on each other.